snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

 Create event specifications in tandem with the latest deployed data structure version in production.
 This ensures tracking implementation instructions align with the validation criteria in the event specification.

-Your event specification guarantees compatibility with the associated data structure version.
+Your event specification guarantees compatibility with the associated data structure version, being a specialization of it.
 This ensures events tracked using specified instructions pass validation for the associated data structure.

 If a newer event specification version is deployed, consider upgrading event specification and tracking to the latest data structure, ensuring ongoing compliance with validation requirements.